espressif/esp-box/README.md

 * For getting start of BOX serial development boards, please refer to the [Getting Started](./docs/getting_started.md).
 * For experiencing voice assistant, please refer to the [Voice Assistance Control and Customization](./docs/getting_started.md#offline-voice-assistant-with-your-device).
 * For experiencing a more humanized interactive experience, please refer to the [Continuous Speech Recognition](./docs/getting_started.md#continuous-recognition).
-* For defining the speech commands by mobile APP, please refer to the [ESP-BOX APP User Guide](./docs/getting_started.md#voice-command-customization).
+* For defining the speech commands by mobile APP, please refer to the [ESP BOX APP User Guide](./docs/getting_started.md#voice-command-customization).
 * For product exploded-view and disassembly tutorial, please refer to [Disassembly Tutorial](docs/disassembly_tutorial.md).
 * For more details of hardware information, please refer to the [Hardware Overview](./docs/hardware_overview).
 * For latest version firmware, please refer to the [Firmware Update](./docs/firmware_update.md).

 ## Developer Guide

-ESP-BOX integrates components commonly used in AIOT development that you can leverage to build your own applications.
+ESP-BOX integrates components commonly used in AIoT development that you can leverage to build your own applications.
+Read more development guide [here](./docs/development_guide.md) (Updates in Progress).

 ### Quick Start

 * **Step 1**.
 ESP-IDF (Espressif IoT Development Framework) is required to build the application.
-If this is your first time using the ESP-IDF, please refer to [ESP-IDF development guide](https://docs.espressif.com/projects/esp-idf/en/release-v4.4/esp32s3/index.html) to understand the open-source drivers and components provided by Espressif.
+If this is your first time using the ESP-IDF, please refer to [ESP-IDF development guide](https://docs.espressif.com/projects/esp-idf/en/release-v5.1/esp32s3/index.html) to understand the open-source drivers and components provided by Espressif.
 * **Step 2**.
 Next, setting up development environment.
-Please refer to [ESP-IDF(release/v4.4 or release/v5.0) Installation Step by Step](https://docs.espressif.com/projects/esp-idf/en/release-v4.4/esp32s3/get-started/index.html#installation-step-by-step).
+Please refer to [ESP-IDF(release/v5.1) Installation Step by Step](https://docs.espressif.com/projects/esp-idf/en/release-v5.1/esp32s3/get-started/index.html).
 * **Step 3**.
 Run command `git clone --recursive https://github.com/espressif/esp-box.git` to download the code of this project and then switch the ESP-IDF version to [specified version](#versions);
 * **Step 4**.
 Take a small step, you can [build and flash a simple example](./examples/image_display).
 * **Step 5**.
 Moving further, please read [ESP-BOX technical architecture](./docs/technical_architecture.md) to understand the technical details.
 * **Step 6**.
-Going deeper, please read [ESP Speech Recognition Application Guide](https://github.com/espressif/esp-sr), [ESP RainMaker Programming Guide](https://docs.espressif.com/projects/esp-rainmaker/en/latest/), [LVGL GUI Quick overview](https://docs.lvgl.io/8.1/get-started/index.html).
+Going deeper, please read [ESP Speech Recognition Application Guide](https://github.com/espressif/esp-sr), [ESP RainMaker Programming Guide](https://docs.espressif.com/projects/esp-rainmaker/en/latest/), [LVGL GUI Quick overview](https://docs.lvgl.io/8.3/).
 * **Step 7**.
-For extended function, please read [Pmod™ compatible headers](./docs/hardware_overview) and [ESP-IDF API reference](https://docs.espressif.com/projects/esp-idf/en/v4.4/esp32s3/api-reference/index.html), to develop drivers for more extended devices.
+For extended function, please read [Pmod™ compatible headers](./docs/hardware_overview) and [ESP-IDF API reference](https://docs.espressif.com/projects/esp-idf/en/release-v5.1/esp32s3/api-reference/index.html), to develop drivers for more extended devices.

 ## Contact Us